DavidGZ1/HowDirty/README.md

 -	Alternatively, you can set up Skyline yourself (further instructions in the [Skyline tutorials](https://skyline.ms/wiki/home/software/Skyline/page.view?name=tutorials))
     -	Download the molecular contaminant transition list [3] from [Panorama](https://panoramaweb.org/project/Panorama%20Public/2018/Amgen%20-%20Molecular%20Contaminants/begin.view?) and load it into Skyline:File / Import / Transition List…
     -	Create the PeakAreas_Contaminants report: containing the columns:
-    -	Settings / Document Settings / Report / Add, then add a name and select the columns: "Protein", "Peptide", "Replicate Name", "Peptide Retention Time", "Total.Area.MS1", "Total.Ion.Current.Area"
+    -	Settings / Document Settings / Report / Add, then add a name and select the columns: "Protein", "Peptide", "Replicate Name", "Peptide Retention Time", "Total Area MS1", "Total Ion Current Area"
+    -	Enable the report form by ticking the box next to its name, then click OK
 -  R software for data analysis and the R packages Rmarkdown, knitr, and HowDirty

 ## Installation